Queens of the Wild – Female-Led Tanzania Safari Series Seeks Financing

 You are a studio, distributor, or production house looking for a franchise-ready series with confirmed talent, confirmed locations, and a clear path to multi-season delivery across the continent.

-Interested in this project, please submit your interest through the form.
-Rest information will be disclosed upon reviewing the details.
+Interested in this project, please submit your interest through the form – Click Here.

 Similar Articles